ckeditor/ckeditor4-docs/guides/dev/tests/README.md

 ## CKEditor Tests Structure

-In the Bender dashboard you can run all (or part) of the tests located in the CKEditor `tests/` directory.
+In the Bender.js dashboard you can run all (or part) of the tests located in the CKEditor `tests/` directory.
 These tests are organized into subdirectories based on what they are testing:

 	tests/
 		adapters/